WeblateOrg/weblate/docs/admin/install/docker.rst

 In the container it is mounted as :file:`/app/data`.

-The cache volume is mounted as :file:`/app/cache` and is used to store static files.
+The cache volume is mounted as :file:`/app/cache` and is used to store static files and :setting:`CACHE_DIR`.
 Its content is recreated on container startup and the volume can be mounted using ephemeral filesystem such as `tmpfs`.

 When creating the volumes manually, the directories should be owned by UID 1000 as that is user used inside the container.